WordPress/gutenberg/docs/contributors/repository-management.md

 To better organize the issue backlog, all issues should have [one or more labels](https://github.com/WordPress/gutenberg/labels).
 Here are some you might commonly see:

-- [Accessibility](https://github.com/WordPress/gutenberg/labels/Accessibility) - Changes that impact accessibility and need corresponding review (e.g. markup changes).
+- [Needs Accessibility Feedback](https://github.com/WordPress/gutenberg/labels/Accessibility) - Changes that impact accessibility and need corresponding review (e.g. markup changes).
 - [Needs Design Feedback](https://github.com/WordPress/gutenberg/labels/Needs%20Design%20Feedback) - Changes that modify the design or user experience in some way and need sign-off.
 - [[Type] Bug](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Bug) - An existing feature is broken in some way.
 - [[Type] Enhancement](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Enhancement) - Gutenberg would be better with this improvement added.
 - [[Type] Plugin / Extension Conflict](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Plugin%20%2F%20Extension%20Conflict) - Documentation of a conflict between Gutenberg and a plugin or extension.
 The plugin author should be informed and provided documentation on how to address.
 - [[Status] Needs More Info](https://github.com/WordPress/gutenberg/labels/%5BStatus%5D%20Needs%20More%20Info) - The issue needs more information in order to be actionable and relevant.
 Typically this requires follow-up from the original reporter.

+Workflow labels may be applied as needed and start with “Needs”.
+Ideally, each workflow label will have a group that follows it, such as the Accessibility Team for `Needs Accessibility Feedback`, the Testing Team for `Needs Testing`, etc.

+`Priority High` and `Priority OMGWTFBBQ` issues should have an assignee and/or be in an active milestone.

 [Check out the label directory](https://github.com/WordPress/gutenberg/labels) for a listing of all labels.